material-motion/material-motion/GLOSSARY.md

 A target is the entity to which a Plan is meant to be applied, such as an element or a Timeline.

-## term

-Initiates the description of new Plans in an Expression.

 ## transaction

 A mechanism by which new Intentions are committed to a Runtime.